 - Integrating sustainability into business practice - a case for the circular economy

-- Gain deeper insights into national and international environmental law and governance
+- Gain deeper insights into national and international environmental law, governance, and emerging trends.

-- Demonstrate an understanding of the principles and practical application of sustainability
+- Demonstrate a foundational understanding of the principles, definitions, themes, trends, and practical application of sustainable development.

-- Confidently network and collaborate with government agencies and civil society
+- Confidently collaborate with government agencies and civil society in building sustainable development solutions.

-- Shift from reactive compliance to adoption of environmentalism as an inherently positive business goal and sound business practice
+- Shift from reactive compliance to integration of environmentalism into business practice.

-- Convincingly articulate the imperative for sustainable development to shareholders
+- Convincingly articulate the imperative for the adoption of sustainable business practices to all stakeholders.

-- Gain new perspectives regarding the triple bottom line
+- Gain new perspectives regarding the advantages of the triple bottom line.

 Who will benefit from this course?